It’s a fantastic time to become a freight broker, as several industry trends are coming together to make 2017 look great for the industry. Here’s why:

-Current forecasts predict solid 3% GDP growth for 2015.
+Current forecasts predict solid 2.1% GDP growth for 2017, which is an improvement from the 1.9% estimate for 2016.
 The high level of integration which shipping enjoys within the larger US economy means that this trend is sure to benefit trucking brokers as well.
 If you can couple this with starting your business in a high growth area of the country, then you’ll be positioning yourself well!

 New software promises to make the process of finding the right carrier for your client’s freight easier and easier.
 With hundreds of options out there and new ones entering the market regularly, you’re sure to have ample opportunities to keep your business running efficiently.